 3. Now you take the result of the addition and place it into the ArrayList instance, which again results in a box operation.
 Note that the first two unbox instructions and this box instruction occur within a loop.

 4. In the foreach loop, you iterate through each item in ArrayList and assign the items to count.
-As you saw earlier, the items within ArrayList are references to objects, so assigning them to a double is, in effect, unboxing each of them.
+As you saw earlier, the items within ArrayList are references to objects, so assigning them to a double? is, in effect, unboxing each of them.

 5. The signature for Console.WriteLine(), which is called within the foreach loop, is void Console.Write(string format, object arg).
 As a result, each call to it boxes the double to object.